 Psychotherapy is primarily a talk-based therapy and is intended to help people improve and maintain their mental health and well-being.
-Registered Psychotherapists work with individuals, couples and families in individual and group settings.
-Psychotherapy occurs when the Registered Psychotherapist (RP) and client enter into a psychotherapeutic relationship where both work together to bring about positive change in the client’s thinking, feeling, behaviour and social functioning.
-Individuals usually seek psychotherapy when they have thoughts, feelings, moods and behaviours that are adversely affecting their day-to-day lives, relationships and the ability to enjoy life.
+Registered Psychotherapists work with individuals, couples, and families in individual and group settings.
+Psychotherapy occurs when the Registered Psychotherapist (RP) and client enter into a psychotherapeutic relationship where both work together to bring about positive change in the client’s thinking, feeling, behavior and social functioning.
+Individuals usually seek psychotherapy when they have thoughts, feelings, moods, and behaviors that are adversely affecting their day-to-day lives, relationships and the ability to enjoy life.

 As health care professionals, psychotherapists work in a wide range of settings.
-Settings include: private practice, hospitals, clinics, care facilities, rehabilitation centres/programs, employee assistance programs, universities, and more.
+Settings include private practice, hospitals, clinics, care facilities, rehabilitation centers/programs, employee assistance programs, universities, and more.

 A psychotherapy client should be able to observe the following key elements over the course of their work with an RP: